Vaarelsauce/Vaarelsauce/README.md

 <img src="images/me.jpg" align="right" />

-Hey there, my name is Vinh Nguyen, and I go by `vaarelsauce` online.
+Hi, my name is Vinh Nguyen, and I go by `vaarelsauce` on online platforms.
 My field of major is in (BA) Mathematical Thinking & Visualization, with minors in Data Analytics and Information Technology.

 I work in data analytics using R, and I have experience in Python and Java from my involvement in small video game projects.